 Summary

 Models have become indispensable tools in conservation science in the face of increasingly rapid loss of biodiversity through anthropogenic habitat loss and natural resource exploitation.
 In addition to their ecological components, accurately representing human decision-making processes in such models is vital to maximise their utility.
-This can be problematic, as such socio-ecological models because increasingly complex, and thus both challenging to communicate and parameterise.
+This can be problematic, as such socio-ecological models become increasingly complex and thus both challenging to communicate and parameterise.

 Games have a long history of being used as science communication tools, but are less widely used as data collection tools, particularly in videogame form.
-This is surprising, given many parallels between models and videogames.
-We here propose a novel approach to (1) aid communication of complex socio-ecological models, and (2) “gamesourcing” human decision-making data, by explicitly casting an existing modelling framework as an interactive videogame.
+This is surprising given many parallels between models and videogames.
+We propose a novel approach to (1) aid communication of complex socio-ecological models and (2) “gamesource” human decision-making data by explicitly casting an existing modelling framework as an interactive videogame.

 We present players with a natural resource management game as a front-end to the modelling framework GMSE.
-Players actions replace a model algorithm involving management decisions about a population of wild animals which graze on crops, and can thus lower agricultural yield.
+Players’ actions replace a model algorithm making management decisions about a population of wild animals, which graze on crops and can thus lower agricultural yield.
 A number of (non-player) farmers respond to the player’s management, taking actions that may affect their yield as well as the animal population.
-Players are asked to set their own management goal (e.g. maintain the animal population at a certain level or improving yield), and make decisions accordingly.
+Players are asked to set their own management goal (e.g. maintain the animal population at a certain level or improve yield) and make decisions accordingly.
 Trial players were also asked to provide any feedback on both gameplay and purpose.

 We demonstrate the utility of this approach by collecting and analysing game play data from a small sample of trial plays, in which we systematically vary two model parameters, and allowing trial players to interact with the model through the game interface.
 As an illustration, we show how variations in land ownership and the number of farmers in the system affects decision-making patterns as well as population trajectories (extinction probabilities).